 What is an employment tribunal?

-It is a hearing in front of a judge that will assess your employment case and hears from both sides.
+Employment tribunals are independent judicial bodies who resolve disputes between employers and employees over employment rights.
 If your case progresses to the employment tribunal, our solicitors can help you every step of the way.
-As the process can be complicated, we can offer you advice about time limits, tribunal fees, and how the procedure is likely to run.
+As the process can be complicated, we can offer you advice about time limits and how the procedure is likely to run.
 Further to this, we have strong connections with leading barristers who we work closely with to help prepare for tribunal hearings, and who can represent you in any such hearings.
-It is important that you adhere to the various tribunal procedures, as failing to do this can cause issues with your claim.
+It is important that you adhere to the various tribunal directions, as failing to do this can cause issues with your claim.

 Who can our claimant employment solicitors assist?